qubeio/hypr-gnome/README.md

 #### Adjusting Tiling Window Delays

 If you have race condition issues between mutter (Gnome WM) and the Simple Tiling extension, you can adjust the window delay settings (both for tiling windows as well as for centered application from the exceptions list) directly in the extensions.js (~/.local/share/gnome-shell/extensions/simple-tiling@domoel/extension.js).
-You will find the parameter at line 222 (commented).
+You will find the parameter at line 17 & 18.
 Defaults to "20" for General Tiling Window Delay and "5" for centered Apps on the Exception List.

 ## Future Development